peteroupc/html3dutil/doc/tutorial-camera.md

 * The angle separating the top and bottom clipping planes is the projection's _field of view_.
 This is an angle similar to the aperture of a camera.
 The greater the vertical field of view, the greater the vertical visibility range.
-* In a perspective projection, the view volume will resemble a "pyramid" with the top chopped off.
+* In a perspective projection, the view volume will resemble a "pyramid" with the top chopped off (a _frustum_).
 The near clipping plane will be located at the chopped-off top, and the far clipping plane will be at the base.

 The perspective projection converts 3D coordinates to 4-element vectors in the form (X, Y, Z, W), also